r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

-      executing any malicious actions (agent execution) replace any main functions (syscall's) by base64 encoded variables/funtions, and store them inside your script (agent) to be called at run-time execution, also remmenber to use 'Rubish Data' piped (|) before your system call's and the last but not least, Concatenate/splatting also all function names also to use big and small letters (eg: Po"W"e^Rs%!h%E^lL"."e^%i:~14,1%^E) since cmd.exe interpreter its not case sensitive.
+      executing any malicious actions (agent execution) replace any main functions (syscall's) by base64 encoded variables/funtions, and store them inside your script (agent) to be called at run-time execution, also remmenber to use 'Rubish Data' piped (|) before your system call's and the last but not least, Concatenate/splatting all function names also to use big and small letters (eg: Po"W"e^Rs%!h%E^lL"."e^%i:~14,1%^E) since cmd.exe interpreter its not case sensitive.

       Its never to late to remmenber that diferent technics can be combined together to achieve